The Windsors aren’t alone: There’s a history of royals going off on their own

 Albert II was the largely ceremonial king of Belgium for nearly 20 years until 2013, when he announced his abdication on national television.
 The then-79-year-old monarch designated his 53-year-old son, Crown Prince Philippe, as his successor.

 At the time, Albert II attributed the change to his failing health and old age.
-There had also just been a new twist in a long-standing accusation that he fathered a daughter with a woman other than the queen: Shortly before the abdication, the alleged daughter filed in court for a paternity test.
+There had also just been a new twist in a long-standing accusation that he had fathered a daughter with a woman other than the queen: Shortly before the abdication, the alleged daughter filed in court for a paternity test.
 Seven years later, the ex-king is still alive and embroiled in the paternity court battle.

 Norway